 A combination of at least two of them would yield the best results.
 Still, I’m featuring the best possible alternatives you can go buy right now to take your bass sound to a whole new level.

-The following distortion pedals on this guide are fun, aggressive, raw, and dirty.
-Here, you’re going to find classic reissues of timeless pedals, brutal modern pedals filled with buttons and stuff, and plenty of versatility.
+The following best bass distortion pedals on this guide are fun, aggressive, raw, and dirty.
+Here, you’re going to find classic reissues of timeless bass distortion pedals, brutal modern best bass distortion pedals filled with buttons and stuff, and plenty of versatility.

 So, bass distortion hunters out there, gather your budgets because you’re finally going to find the effect needed to take your bass guitar out of the background.